danielberkompas/danielberkompas.github.io/_posts/2015-08-28-how-to-run-elixir-cloud9-ide.md

 1. Create a Cloud9 account.
 If you already have a Github account, just log in with that.
 2. Click "Create a new workspace".
-3. Give it a name
+3. Give it a name, say, "Elixir".
-4. Select the "Custom" template
+4. Select the "Custom" template.
 5. When the workspace loads, run the following commands in the console:

 ```bash